iExecBlockchainComputing/documentation-tools/tools/iapp-generator/building-your-iexec-app.md

 - **Project name** – Creates a folder for your project files.
 - **Language** – Choose between JavaScript, Python, etc.
-- **Project mode** – Choose Basic (Hello-World setup) or Advanced (full debug capabilities).
+- **Project mode** – Choose Basic (Hello-World setup) or Advanced (cherry-pick what you need).

 ### ⚙ Configure

 ::: info

 We are going to create and test our iApp locally.
-In **debug mode**, you can quickly iterate and troubleshoot your code.
-Logs and output files are available for debugging, helping you refine your app before moving to production.
+In **test** mode, you can quickly iterate and troubleshoot your code.
+Logs and output files are available for debugging, helping you refine your app before deploying to production.

 :::